Erfan-1385/Digital-Clock/README.md

 3) Display the days of the week
 4) Measure and display the temperature

-Two single-bridge switches are provided to turn the circuit on and off, and another to start or stop the digital clock's second counter.
+Two single-pole switches are provided to turn the circuit power on and off, and another to start or stop the digital clock's second counter.

 In addition, a single rotary switch is used to access the clock settings.

 Its program is written in C language and its PCB is designed in Altium designer software.

+Program files:
+Main program code -> main.c
+Rotary library -> Rotary.h
+LCD library -> CODENIC_LCD.c & CODENIC_LCD.h
+.h files should be placed in the inc folder and .c files should be placed in the src folder.